binnes/esp8266Workshop/part2/CERT2.md

 ### Step 1 - Generating the key and certificate for a device

 The openssl tool must be used to generate the key and certificate, as in the previous lab.
+You need to work in the same directory as you did in the previous lab, as the commands below need access to the rootCA_certificate.pem file.
 If you altered the root CA key password, then remember to change the value in the commands shown below:

 ```bash
 openssl genrsa -aes256 -passout pass:password123 -out SecuredDev01_key.pem 2048